Friday, March 22, 2013

 (UPDATE: I have since written a full post on this feature, here.)

 Because of the ND filter, the equivalent exposure for your flash would be as if it were exposing something fully at f/5.6 at ISO 100.
 Doable, at modest range with a speedlight in an umbrella.
-And you can own the sun at any aperture with any monobloc.
+This was shot at 1/2000th of a sec at f/4, at ISO 400 with the ND filter engaged.
+It was lit with two speedlights (one top, one bottom) in 43" umbrellas:

 Choose Your Palette